Zorby-dev/liblogfs/README.md

-# Logic_library
+# liblogfs
-Library for Logic board designed by Renata Zemanová.
+*library logic file system*
+An extension to [Logic_library](https://github.com/RoboticsBrno/Logic_library) for interacting with the file system.